Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

-Recent literature shows that DeepSORT, an extension of the SORT algorithm, has been extensively applied in fish tracking \cite{barreiros2021zebrafish}.
-DeepSORT combines the Kalman Filter-based SORT framework with a deep learning-based appearance feature extractor, enabling more robust tracking performance.
+To address these limitations, DeepSORT was developed by incorporating a convolutional neural network (CNN) model trained on large-scale datasets \cite{wojke2017simple}.
+This advancement significantly improved tracking robustness to target loss and occlusions, making it particularly suitable for aquaculture applications \cite{barreiros2021zebrafish}.
+For instance, Mathias et al. \cite{mathias2022occlusion} successfully demonstrated this capability by implementing a hybrid adaptive DeepSORT with YOLOv3 \cite{farhadi2018yolov3} for underwater object tracking.
 However, challenges arise when fish undergo rapid body shape changes during fast turns, leading to blurry and difficult-to-track images \cite{wang2021parallel}.
-To mitigate this issue, shorter exposure times and variable-size boundary boxes can be used, with the boundary boxes being estimated according to the motion state.
-Despite these challenges, the Kalman Filter remains a popular choice for fish tracking due to its ability to estimate the state of a dynamic system in the presence of uncertainties.
+To mitigate this issue, shorter exposure times and boundary boxes of variable size can be used, with the boundary boxes being estimated according to the motion state.
+Additionally, frame rate optimization has proven crucial for Kalman filter-based tracking performance: higher rates facilitate more linear fish motion predictions, while lower rates increase misidentification risks (as shown in Fig. \ref{fig: frames}).

-The frame rate plays a crucial role in Kalman Filter-based fish tracking performance.
-Low frame rates can lead to increased tracks and a higher likelihood of misidentification.
-Conversely, high frame rates result in more linear fish motion, enabling Kalman Filters to predict individual motion more accurately (as shown in Fig. \ref{fig: frames}).
-As the field continues to advance, future research should prioritize optimizing tracking schemes to minimize computing time and evaluating the long-term tracking performance of these methods in diverse aquatic environments.